-Some believe it actually dates from the Greek playwright Menander in the 300s B.C.
+Some believe pay it forward actually dates from the Greek playwright Menander in the 300s B.C.
 In reality the concept is much more ancient that that; it’s existed since the beginning of time.

 More recently it was made popular in a 1999 novel by Catherine Ryan Hyde and a popular film released the next year.
 Both bore the title that crystalizes the concept: Pay It Forward.
 This phrase encourages us to do a good deed for people in need and, when thanked, to ask them to repay the good to someone else.